Axnjr/SEM7/DeepLearning-RNN.md

 - **Output Layer:**
 uses an activation function `(usually softmax for multi-class classification or sigmoid for binary classification)` to convert the final outputs into probabilities.

+# 4. What is Weight Sharing?
+In CNNs, weight sharing means that the same set of weights (the filter or kernel) is applied across different regions of the input image.
+Instead of having unique weights for every pixel (as in a fully connected layer), the same filter is "shared" across the entire input.
+This allows the CNN to detect the same pattern or feature (e.g., edges, textures) at different locations in the image.

+### For example:
+If a CNN has a 3×3 filter, it will use the same
+3×3 weights across the whole input image.
+As the filter moves (slides or "convolves") over the input, it applies these same weights at each position, resulting in a feature map.

+#### Advantages:

+- Reduced Number of Parameters:
+- Lower Memory and Computation Requirements